Thank you for subscribing

 Arrows

-Arrows indicate which direction in which the cited parking restrictions apply to.
+Arrows indicate the direction the cited parking restrictions apply to.
 For instance, a sign with an arrow pointing left means that the restrictions apply to the parking spaces to the left of the sign only.

 Disabled parking signs